tenry92/libluna/README.md

 It's in a very early stage and not meant for real usage yet.
 The API is currently very unstable.

+Unlike a real game engine or framework, libluna is designed to only provide the basic multimedia functionality such as drawing 2D and 3D stuff, playing audio and receiving input. libluna does not provide any functionality for loading specific file formats, handling game objects, physics, etc.

-This engine is currently being implemented for Windows, Linux and the Nintendo 64 (using [libdragon](https://github.com/DragonMinded/libdragon)).
+This framework is currently being implemented for Windows, Linux and the Nintendo 64 (using [libdragon](https://github.com/DragonMinded/libdragon)).

 ## Getting started